10 Items You’ll Regret Not Storing in a Cool Place

 Perfume and cologne

 Scents, especially pricey ones, are often in a bottle that is a veritable a piece of art.
-It’s tempting to display the pretty bottles in on your dresser or in your bathroom, but that’s not such a great idea.
-“Heat and light can alter the scent of fragrances.
-It is best to keep cologne in a cool, dark environment,” says Nancy Haworth, a professional organizer and owner of On Task Organizing, LLC.
-Keep the cologne is a dresser drawer, closet shelf, or anywhere it won’t be exposed to direct sunlight.
-Want to make your scent last longer on your skin too?
-Try these tips to your perfume last longer.
+It's tempting to display the pretty bottles in on your dresser or in your bathroom, but that's not such a great idea.
+"Heat and light can alter the scent of fragrances.
+It is best to keep cologne in a cool, dark environment," says Nancy Haworth, a professional organizer and owner of On Task Organizing, LLC.
+Keep the cologne is a dresser drawer, closet shelf, or anywhere it won't be exposed to direct sunlight.
+These are the other organization ideas you'll wish you knew all along.

 If you want to plant some herbs, veggies, or flowers this spring, don't start with soggy seeds.
 While some seeds require a little soak before planting, store bought seeds need to be stored in a cool, dry space before the sowing and planting process begins.
 Moisture can cause mildew or mold to grow on seeds.
 If you collected seeds from your own plants, keep them in a paper envelope and store in a cool, dry place.

 Bleach and ammonia are tough on stains—and your noses.
-“Cleaning supplies should be stored in a cool place so as not to explode or emit noxious and potentially harmful gasses into your household,” says Jim Ireland, owner of White Glove Elite, Inc. Equally important, never store ammonia and bleach together.
+"Cleaning supplies should be stored in a cool place so as not to explode or emit noxious and potentially harmful gasses into your household," says Jim Ireland, owner of White Glove Elite, Inc. Equally important, never store ammonia and bleach together.
 If accidental spillage or leakage occurs, the two become a toxic gas, which can be fatal.
-Here are some other dangerous cleaning combos.
+Here are the secrets personal organizers would never tell you for free.

 It's a no-brainer to store makeup in your bathroom; it's got the best light and the biggest mirror, after all.
 But that's a mistake, because warm and humid conditions can cause the preservatives in cosmetics to breakdown and microorganisms grow faster.
 And, according to the FDA "all natural" cosmetics have a shorter shelf life, because they contain plant-derived ingredients and non-traditional preservatives (or none at all) that make microbial growth even easier.